altrome/UD120/final_project/README.md

   - 5 Email features
   - 1 POI (boolean feature describing if a given person is or not a POI based on if that person was charge, convicted or link (settlement or testification) to fraud)

 This dataset is composed by 146 datapoints (persons), from which 18 are identified as POI.
-There are two datapoint that must be removed, as they are not persons discovered by performing a visual exploration of the data plus some plots.
+There are two datapoint that must be removed, as they are not persons, discovered by performing a visual exploration of the data plus some plots.
 These datapoints are labeled as "TOTAL" and "THE TRAVEL AGENCY IN THE PARK".

+While plotting some of the features, there were some point that seemed outliers, but a deeper inspection revealed that not.
+They were important data to be considered.

 > The final dataset used to perform the investigation is composed by 144 datapoints (18 POI's) and 19 features for each datapoint

 The procedure followed, was structured in 3 main stages:

   - Feature Selection & Classifier Testing
-  - Classifier tunning & Validation
+  - Classifier tuning & Validation
   - Evaluation

 # Feature Selection & Classifier Testing